postplayhouse/jekyll.postplayhouse.com/industry-professionals.md

 ## Technicians

-We are still seeking a paint charge artist for our 2016 summer season.
+We are still seeking a charge artist for our 2016 summer season.
 Please email [tom@postplayhouse.com](mailto:tom@postplayhouse.com) with your materials.